Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 Tanzania represented the last country on my long trip overland from Slovenia, through the Balkans, Middle East, North and East Africa – the African Big Tour.

-After over a year of travelling, witnessing an extensive range of different sights and passing through various countries, landscapes, attractions and cultures, I had only one destination in my mind, when crossing the border from Kenya: Zanzibar.
+After more than a year of traveling and seeing so many places, countries, landscapes, and cultures, I had only one destination in mind when I crossed the border from Kenya – Zanzibar.

-I ignored wild animals’ safaris opportunities, since I visited Masai Mara NP and three other parks in Kenya, where I spotted the Big five game animals and majority of other African animals several times.
-I’m not really into mountaineering, so Mount Kilimanjaro was never on a bucket list.
-My finances had been in red for a long time.
+I skipped the safari trips because I had already visited Masai Mara National Park and three other parks in Kenya.
+I’m not really into mountaineering, so climbing Mount Kilimanjaro was never on my list.
+Besides, my finances had been in the red for quite some time.

 From a fishing village to the biggest city of East Africa